 With a tap, press, or wake command, Apple's smart assistant is easily activated across all Apple devices.
-The universal wake word "Hey Siri" will allow you to make commands or queries from nearly any Apple device.
+The universal wake word "Hey Siri" allows you to make commands or queries from nearly any Apple device.

 When speaking, your command is processed locally to determine if it can be done on the device.
 If not, it is sent to an Apple server with a random identifier.
 Devices store all Siri intelligence data encrypted end-to-end so all data is synced without fear of snooping, and even Apple can't get to it.

-Siri intelligence uses Machine Learning to find and suggest calendar appointments in email or messages, suggest web pages in Safari if links were shared in iMessage, and offer smart text suggestions based on what you were recently reading in Safari.
-It will also pay attention to tasks you perform frequently or during specific times of day and recommend them on the lock screen or in Spotlight.
+Siri intelligence uses machine learning for various tasks.
+It can find and suggest calendar appointments in email or messages, suggest web pages in Safari from links in Messages, and offer smart text suggestions based on recent websites or news articles the user interacted with.
+It will also recommend tasks you perform frequently or during specific times of day.

 As you use Siri and various Apple products, the smart assistant will use what it has learned about you to grow more personalized.
-You can go even further and change what voice it will use, like choosing between male and female voices, different accents, or even change the language entirely.
+You can go even change what voice it will use, like choosing between male and female voices, different accents, or even change the language entirely.

 Other than the suggestions that occur across your device, you can also create custom actions called Shortcuts.
-As of iOS 13, Shortcuts are built into the system and allow even the most novice user to create quick interactions with their phone.
+As of iOS 13, Shortcuts are built into the system, allowing even casuals users to create quick interactions with their phones.
 Siri Intelligence and the voice assistant both play a part in this.

 Further customization can take place within Apple apps or inside the voice assistant itself.
-You can tell Siri which of your contacts are your family members, teach it how to spell and pronounce certain names or words, and even set your own nickname that will be used to refer to you when talking.
+You can tell Siri which of your contacts are family members, how to spell and pronounce certain names or words, and set a nickname that it will use for you in conversation.

 Privacy and Security